WHY SO SLOW?

 Too much clothes end up in the trash.
 In order to help reducing the amount of textile waste, we offer a return service for HEKNE garments you don't want to keep.
 For each garment, we give you a gift card of 150 NOK that can be used in our webshop.
 All you have to do is to make sure the garment is clean before sending it to us (contact us for address).

 The condition of the clothes determines what we do next.
 If the garment may be fixed and used, we'll sell it in our webshop in the category called HEKNE REUSE.
-If the garment is too damaged to be used, we'll use parts to repair other garments.
-What we're not able to use will be forwarded to recycling.
+If the garment is too damaged to be used, we'll make it into something else or use parts to repair other garments.

 In our webshop you'll find a category for second hand clothes.
 Here you can find garments that have been rented out, used in photoshoots, have small defects or that have been returned to us as HEKNE RETURN.
 These garments are sold with a discount.
 This way we hope that we can help saving valuable garments that otherwise might end up in the trash.